AliSayyed123/AliSayyed123/README.md

 ### A couple things I've shipped

 **Object Detection in Adverse Weather** — trained YOLOv11m and YOLOv12 on fog, rain, snow, storm.
 0.829 mAP.
-The goal was simple: build something that still works when the weather doesn't cooperate. [[GitHub](#)]
+The goal was simple: build something that still works when the weather doesn't cooperate.

 **Automated Book Publication Pipeline** — scraping, rewriting, versioning, semantic search, all chained together.
-No more "wait which draft was that?" [[GitHub](#)]
+No more "wait which draft was that?"

 ---